-GiftsThe Atelier bookshop is a visual feast for bookworms, with imported, limited edition, collector’s item books, for adults and kids, and has a functioning antique printing press, where specialised prints can be ordered.
-The atelier also has an interesting art gallery space.
-Opposite the store, you can find the quaint second-hand bookshop L’Elephant Terrible, to satisfy your literary needs without breaking the bank with a wide range of Africana titles, first edition classics and beautifully illustrated botanical reference books.
+Books, vinyl, gifts and homewareThe Atelier bookshop is a visual feast for bookworms, with imported, limited edition, collector’s item books, for adults and kids, and a functioning antique printing press from where specialised prints can be ordered.
+The atelier also has an interesting adjoining art gallery space.
+Opposite is the quaint second-hand bookshop L’Elephant Terrible.
+Satisfy your literary needs without breaking the bank with a wide range of Africana titles, first edition classics and beautifully illustrated botanical reference books.

-Places to eatFor a delicious breakfast or a relaxed family meal, Salvation Cafe is an ideal choice, with one of the best selections of both savoury and sweet breakfasts and a popular courtyard terrace.
-Enjoy the scent of freshly roasted coffee at Bean There, South Africa's first roaster of Certified Fair Trade coffee, and don’t forget to buy a bag to take home.
+Places to eatEnjoy the scent of freshly roasted coffee at Bean There, South Africa's first roaster of Certified Fair Trade coffee, and don’t forget to buy a bag to take home.

-Vovo Telo takes bread to an art form with a wide range of healthy, sweet and savoury breads and at Vicky Bain's Belgian chocolate Chocoloza you can find some of the finest handcrafted chocolates as well as seven different varieties of hot chocolate, while Forest Gelato serves up the best homemade gelato and sorbets.
+For a delicious breakfast or a relaxed family meal, Salvation Cafe is an ideal choice, with one of the best selections of both savoury and sweet breakfasts and a popular courtyard terrace.
+At Vicky Bain's Belgian chocolate Chocoloza you can find some of the finest handcrafted chocolates as well as seven different varieties of hot chocolate.
+Forest Gelato serves up the best homemade gelato and sorbets.